Zira-integrations/common/README.md

 ## `parseEmail`

-This middleware will add email object to the adapter `event` argument
+This middleware will add email object to the `event` parameter

 -   headers is an array of headers in the same order as found from the message (topmost headers first).
     -   headers[].key is lowercase key of the header line, eg. `"dkim-signature"`